-The road to Glacier Point closes in the winter and spring because of snow, but it should probably be closed year round because the views from Glacier Point are too extraordinary for people to be able to just drive right up to them.
-It’s too easy.
-Imagine how someone would feel after hiking all the way to the top of Half Dome, only to find out that a nearby view over Yosemite Valley requires zero hiking.
+The road to Glacier Point closes in the winter and spring because of snow, but maybe the road should be closed year round.
+Hear me out… The views from Glacier Point are too extraordinary to be able to drive right up to them!
+It shouldn’t be that easy.
+Imagine how someone would feel after hiking all the way to the top of Half Dome, only to find out that a nearby view over Yosemite Valley requires barely any hiking.
 It’s not fair!

 The view from Glacier Point includes several notable Yosemite Valley Features.
 To the north is Yosemite Falls, the longest waterfall in North America, which Glacier Point actually looks down on.
 Curry Village can be seen on the floor of Yosemite Valley over 3,000 feet below.
 To the east, rising 1,600 feet higher than Glacier Point is the iconic Half Dome.
 Behind the dome, the Merced River pours down Nevada Fall and Vernal Fall.
-It is a breathtaking sight.
+The panorama is breathtaking.

 For those who actually do want to hike, a few trails leave from Glacier Point.
 Four Mile Trail drops 4.8 miles down into Yosemite Valley near Sentinel Falls.
 Panorama Trail takes a longer course past Illilouette Falls to join John Muir Trail and the Mist Trail above Nevada Fall.
 Take a tour bus from Yosemite Lodge in Yosemite Valley up to Glacier Point in order to hike just one direction on these trails.